Last updated on February 16th, 2019 at 11:48 am

 After that, use a small spoon handle or your finger and form a well or hole in the cheese ball.
 Using a zip-top bag or frosting piping bag and tip, pipe the hot pepper jelly into the well.
 Gently use your fingers to pinch the opening together or rub the sides of the cheese ball to seal up the opening.

 Roll the sealed Hot Pepper Jelly Cheese Ball Bombs in sliced almonds that have been toasted and chopped fine.
+Rolling in chopped pecans are preferable to!
 I prefer the sliced almonds as they are smaller and less jagged when you chop them.
 They are also easier to chop when they are sliced.
 Slivered almonds will work too but I like the contrast of the skins on the outside of the almonds when the cheese balls are rolled in them.

 FAQ about these Hot Pepper Jelly Cheese Ball Bombs: